JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `archiveFile`
 {#signPlugin-archiveFile}

-Input, unsigned ZIP archive file.
+Specifies the unsigned ZIP archive input file.
-Refers to `in` CLI option.
+Corresponds to the `in` CLI option.

 By default, it uses the output archive of the [`buildPlugin`](#buildPlugin) task.